ian7yang/trident/readme.md

 ## Note

 To collect data at scale, you may want to build your own crawler using `Puppeteer`.
-We will not release our crawler as it is a customized and currently being activately maintain for multiple projects.
+We will not release our crawler as it is a customized one and currently being activately maintained and used for multiple projects.

 ## Paper Bibtex
 ```